chromosems/Attacking-active-Directory-with-LLMNR-poisoning-and-SMB-relay/README.md

 ## Objective
  LLMNR poisoning involves intercepting and tampering with LLMNR requests and responses on a local network.
 The primary objective is to redirect network traffic intended for resolving hostnames to an attacker-controlled system and the implication here by poisoning LLMNR responses, attackers can impersonate legitimate network resources, such as servers or other network devices, leading to various security risks.
- SMB attacks targeting Active Directory aim to exploit vulnerabilities in the SMB protocol implementation or misconfigurations within the AD environment to compromise domain controllers which result to severe consequences for the network and security intergrity further more mitigating the attacks was key to the study
+ SMB attacks targeting Active Directory aim to exploit vulnerabilities in the SMB protocol implementation or misconfigurations within the AD environment to compromise domain controllers which result to severe consequences for network and security integrity and mitigation
  - <img width="582" alt="image" src="https://github.com/chromosems/Attacking-active-Directory-with-LLMNR-poisoning-and-SMB-replay/assets/44053943/473afa52-139b-4001-aa26-5139be3c4da3">
  *Ref 1:  Diagram of the labset up used for the attack*
 ### Skills Learned